Fear is a God-given response to danger. And loathing is a natural response to distasteful things.

 It is not godly to ignore the immediate dangers of a progressive Supreme Court.
 Especially in conjunction with the increasing pressure on Christian lawyers by the American Bar Association.
 And throw Soros’ money into the mix as well as 13 Supreme Court rulings which could be overturned and more “rights” to be discovered, like pedophilia (I am not a sensationalist, read it), then we have the stuff of end-time’s madness.

-It is not godly to ignore the immediate dangers of the dream of Hillary Clinton and Goldman Sachs: open borders.
+It is not godly to ignore the immediate dangers of the dream of globalists and open borders.
 This is a more pressing issue than SCOTUS in many ways.
 And more dangerous too.

 The vast majority of Latino immigrants vote Democrat.
 Should we not fear losing our influence to vote for our own good?
 The vast majority of Muslim immigrants vote Democrat.
 Should we not fear a populace open to Sharia law?

-And Obama just told illegal immigrants that if they vote, they won’t get caught.
+Remember when Obama told illegal immigrants that if they vote, they won’t get caught.

 We can collectively ignore bad laws of SCOTUS but we cannot ignore a growing population that is radically non- and even anti-American in the conservative sense of the word.